DiegelD/CarND-Path-Planning-Project/README.md

 Some of the challenges are to solve problems, without unsolving old ones.
 To ensure this in general are regression test are used, which is part of developing safety critical software.

-In general there are there possibilities to handle solve cost function problems:
+In general there are there possibilities to handle and solve cost function problems:
 * Modifying the exciting cost functions
 * Adding new cost functions
 * Tweaking the weights.